Professional athlete residency is one of the hottest topics discussed among professional athletes. It is also one of the most misunderstood.

 - Where are your social and community ties? (such as gym, club and other memberships)

-- Where do you do your banking?
+- Where do you regularly attend religious services?

 - Where are you registered to vote?